ESPToolKit/esp-jsondb/README.md

 #include <ESPJsonDB.h>
 ```

-Notes:
-- If you are using pioarduino, you can add the same Git URLs to `lib_deps`.

 ## Examples
 Ready-to-run sketches are available in the `examples` directory:

 - `QuickStart` - basic database initialization and callbacks
 - `Collections` - create and drop collections
+- `CacheDisabled` - run the database without the RAM cache
 - `BulkOperations` - batch inserts, updates, and queries
 - `SchemaValidation` - register schemas and validate documents
 - `UniqueFields` - enforce unique fields in a schema